Promote, Educate, and Connect

 Additionally, AAF empowers Arab Americans through initiatives such as 40 Under 40, 30 Under 30, Rising Leaders, and Empowered Women of Arab America.
 These initiatives spotlight professionals in all fields including: education, law, public service/politics, non-profit, business leaders, entrepreneurs, students, engineers, medical professionals, artists, entertainers, writers, and media representatives.

 Recognizing there is an inaccurate image of Arabs in the U.S., the Arab America Foundation seeks to provide an alternative narrative.
 AAF provides educational materials such as the Educational Curriculum Kit which details the history, religion, culture, contributions and issues of Arab Americans to institutions throughout the U.S. In addition, a resource guide is available online for teachers and parents throughout the year.

 Members of AAF’s grass-roots network present diversity training about Arab Americans to school districts, libraries, municipalities, law enforcement, county, and state governments.

 Moreover, the education committee is established to implement initiatives which promote the Arab identity.

 With close to 4 million Arab Americans in the U.S., the Arab America Foundation connects Arab Americans regardless of their diverse Arab nationality, political affiliation, or religious background.

-Finally, AAF is engaged in building coalitions with diverse organizations across the U.S.
+Finally, in addition to connecting with each other, AAF connects with other communities, building coalitions with diverse organizations across the U.S.